dasoldasol/dasoldasol.github.io/_posts/CloudWatch-CloudTrail.md

 How will you **automate the monitoring and repair of the system status check failure** in an AWS environment?
   - **A) Create CloudWatch alarms that stop and start the instance based on status check alarms**
   - **Using Amazon CloudWatch alarm actions**, you can create alarms that automatically stop, terminate, reboot, or recover your EC2 instances.

+- You are working for a startup company that has resources deployed on the AWS Cloud.
+Your company is now going through a set of scheduled audits by an external auditing firm for compliance.
+Which of the following services available in AWS can be utilized to help ensure the right information are present for **auditing purposes**?
+  - **A) AWS CloudTrail**
+  -  CloudTrail provides event history of your AWS account activity, including actions taken through the AWS Management Console, AWS SDKs, command line tools, and other AWS services.
+This event history simplifies security analysis, resource change tracking, and troubleshooting.
+  - CloudTrail records important information about each action, including **who** made the request, the services used, the actions performed, parameters for the actions, and the response elements returned by the AWS service.
+CloudTrail makes it easier to ensure **compliance with internal policies and regulatory standards**.